 According to Carl Jung’s theory

-Anger is just one example of the countless ways in which your shadow may express itself.
+Anger is just one example of the countless ways in which the Shadow may express itself.
 Trying too hard to please others or trying to control others or bullying or abusing others, or being too submissive, or allowing others to abuse you can all be manifestations of your Shadow.
-Until we bring the contents of the Shadow to consciousness and begin the healing process by integrating our shadow aspects with what is here and now, the shadow will wreak its havoc in our daily lives whether we are aware of it or not.
+Until we bring the contents of the Shadow to consciousness and begin the healing process by integrating our shadow aspects with what is here and now, the Shadow will wreak havoc in our daily lives whether we are aware of it or not.

 But how can we begin to integrate or heal something we don’t even know exists, much less identify?
 That’s what I wanted to know.
 Fortunately, in early 2015, I discovered the work of spiritual catalyst Teal Swan, who teaches various techniques in what is called “Shadow Work” to help us bring to the surface what lies seemingly dormant in the Shadow.